-When water exits the Adams Tunnel's East Portal, it drops 205 feet through a large pipe, or penstock, to the Mary’s Lake Power Plant.
-The Prospect Mountain Conduit and Tunnel carries water from Mary's Lake to the Estes Power Plant penstock.
+As water exists the Adams Tunnel’s East Portal, it drops 205 feet through a large penstock to the Mary’s Lake Power Plant.
+The Prospect Mountain Conduit and Tunnel carries water from Mary’s Lake to the Estes Power Plant penstock.